 Despite the rain, the 11th Annual Tri for a Cure is a huge success.
-Article and all photo credits are thanks to The Forecaster
+Article and all photo credits are thanks to The Forecaster.

 Cancer survivors acknowledge cheers just before starting the swim portion of the Tri for a Cure on Sunday, July 22, in South Portland.
 The women’s sprint triathlon is the Maine Cancer Foundation’s signature event, raising more than $15 million since it began in 2008.
 More than 1,300 participated this year, despite the cloudy and rainy conditions.
 (Diane Hudson / For The Forecaster)